-Workplace Diversity at the ACIC means respecting and valuing the skills and experiences that each staff member brings to the workplace, as well as being responsive to the additional challenges faced by some groups.
+Workplace diversity at the Australian Criminal Intelligence Commission (ACIC) means respecting and valuing the skills and experiences each staff member brings to the workplace, as well as being responsive to the additional challenges faced by some groups.

 What is workplace diversity?